P-371/NetWorks/PROTOCOL.md

 Value: `byte` 6

-This command instucts the remote party to invoke a method.
+This command instucts the remote party to invoke a method and return its result.
 The method "short" name should be specified explicitly (like method attribute or annotation).

 | Type   | Parameter         | Role                                             |
 |--------|-------------------|--------------------------------------------------|